Vikaspogu/blog/content/blog/redhat-sso-react/index.md

 ![sso_setup](sso-config.png)

-By default, to authenticate you need to call the login function.
+By default, to authenticate, you need to call the login function.
 However, there are two options available to make the adapter automatically authenticate.
-You can pass `login-required` or `check-sso` to the init function. `login-required` will authenticate the client if the user is logged-in to `{project_name}` or display the login page if not. `check-sso` will only authenticate the client if the user is already logged-in; if the user is not logged-in the browser will be redirected back to the application and remain unauthenticated.
+First, you can pass `login-required` or `check-sso` to the init function.
+`login-required` will authenticate the client if the user is logged-in to `{project_name}` or display the login page if not.
+`check-sso` will only authenticate the client if the user is already logged-in; if the user is not logged in, the browser will be redirected back to the application and remain unauthenticated.

 ```javascript
 componentDidMount() {